ispysoftware/AzureScaler/README.md

 <li>ServicePrincipalClientId - See: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal</li>
 <li>ServicePrincipalKey - This is the application secret you created for the service principal (under Client Secrets)</li>
 <li>SubscriptionID - Your Azure subscription ID</li>

+<li>SignalRScaleLimit - 0.9 = If scale is 1000 and usage is 901 it will scale to 2000</li>
+<li>SignalRScaleDownEnabled - Set to 1 to enable scale down operations as well as up (scaling disconnects all connected clients (!))</li>
+<li>SignalRScaleEnabled - Set to 0 to just output to the console the actions it would take</li>

 <li>CosmosThroughputBuffer - How much to add to the detected usage level</li>
-<li>SignalRScaleLimit - 0.9 = If scale is 1000 and usage is 901 it will scale to 2000</li>
-<li>EnableSignalRScaleDown - Set to 1 to enable scale down operations as well as up (scaling disconnects all connected clients (!))</li>
-<li>ScaleEnabled - Set to 0 to just output to the console the actions it would take</li>
+<li>CosmosScaleEnabled - Set to 0 to just output to the console the actions it would take</li>
 <li>WebSiteNotifyURL - Used to sync signalr connection stats to your web server (can be blank)</li>
 <li>WebSiteAuthKey - Used to authenticate signalr connection stats to your web server (anything you like)</li>